joebmt/tcmd/Readme.md

 ## What Problem Does tcmd Solve?

 The program **tcmd** simply saves engineers time writing bash/shell functional and regression tests.
-Consider adding a simple ping test to your shell script test.
+Consider adding a simple ping test to your shell script.
 Writing the complete functional test in shell is about 27 lines of code from scratch.
 With **tcmd**, it is 1 easy line of code:

 **tcmd "ping -c 3 localhost" "3 packets recieved"**